runarmyklebust/app-metafields/README.md

 ## Building and deploying

-There are two options.
-One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/metafields/1.3.1/metafields-1.3.1.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.
+You have three options: One is to simply download the app [JAR file](http://repo.enonic.com/public/com/enonic/app/metafields/1.3.1/metafields-1.3.1.jar) and move it to the XP installation's `$XP_HOME/deploy` folder.

 Or you can build this app with Gradle.
 First, download the zip file of this repo.
 Unpack it locally.
 In the terminal, from the root of the project, type `./gradlew build`.
 On Windows, just type `gradlew build`.
+Next, move the newly generated JAR file from `build/libs` to your `$XP_HOME/deploy` directory.

+Or you can just go into the Enonic XP Application admin tool and install the app from the [Enonic Market](https://market.enonic.com/).

-Next, move the JAR file from `build/libs` to your `$XP_HOME/deploy` directory.
-The SEO Meta Fields app will now be available to add to your websites through the Content Manager admin tool in Enonic XP.
+The SEO Meta Fields app will then be available to add to your websites through the Content Studio admin tool in Enonic XP.
+Edit your site content to add an Enonic XP app like this one.

-If you are upgrading to a newer version of this app, make sure to remove the old version's JAR file from the `$XP_HOME/deploy` directory.

 ## How to use this app